FlightControl-Master/MOOSE/docs/README.md

 ## 1.3) Eclipse LDT

 MOOSE utilizes the Eclipse Lua Development Tools.
 As a result, the MOOSE framework is documented using the luadocumentor standard.
-As a result, every class, method and variable is documented within the source, and mission designers can write mission script lua code that is **intellisense**(-ed) ...
+Every class, method and variable is documented within the source, and mission designers can write mission script lua code that is **intellisense**(-ed) ...
 What that means is that while you are coding your mission, your object and variables (derived from MOOSE classes) will list the methods and properties of that class interactively while coding ...

 ![Intellisense](Usage/Intellisense.JPG)